Object Image

 Canon Bernardijn Salviati and Three Saints

-The panel, which originally had an arched top, was almost certainly part of a diptych (a painting in two parts) commissioned for the chapel of Saint John the Baptist and Mary Magdalene at Saint Donatian's, which Bernardijn was given permission to restore in January 1501.
-The other panel probably showed the Crucifixion (Staatliche Museen, Berlin).
-On the back of our panel is a ruined picture apparently showing the resurrected Christ at an open window.
+The saints are, from left to right: Martin of Tours, with the beggar he gave his cloak to on the road behind him; the Franciscan Bernardino of Siena, Bernardijn's name saint, in a grey habit; and Donatian, patron saint of Bernardijn's church.
+The panel, which originally had an arched top, was almost certainly the left wing of a diptych commissioned for the chapel of Saint John the Baptist and Mary Magdalene at Saint Donatian's, which Bernardijn was given permission to restore in January 1501.
+The other part of the diptych is probably a scene of the Crucifixion now in the Staatliche Museen, Berlin.
+On the back of our panel is a ruined picture apparently showing the resurrected Christ at an open window, which would have been visible when the diptych was closed.

 Credit: Bequeathed by William Benoni White, 1878